Omkar-Sutar-exe/shushruta/README.md

 ## Project Description

-Shushruta, formerly known as 'OrganEase', is a comprehensive web application designed to streamline the organ transfer process.
+Shushruta, is a comprehensive web application designed to streamline the organ transfer process.
 It addresses the critical need for speed and accuracy in organ procurement and transplantation by replacing manual, error-prone methods with an efficient digital platform.
 The system allows procurement and transplant centers to display available organs and their details in real-time, enabling hospitals to quickly request compatible organs and confirm transfers.

 ## Key Features